DevExpress/devextreme-documentation/concepts/Common/Integration Guides/20 Create a DevExtreme application with Next.js/20 Create a DevExtreme application with Next.js.md

 ## 2. Add static content to the front page

 During the set-up process we selected the "Store source code in the `src/` directory" option.
-As such, the source code for your application's front page resides in the `src/app/page.tsx` file.
+As such, the `src/app/page.tsx` file stores the source of your application's front page.

 Let's replace the content of the page with a simple heading and a paragraph: